top of page

 Conclusion

 Over a quarter of a century on, the Nikon D1 is a fascinating and fun camera to use.
 If you're used to any Nikon DSLRs (especially the pro models), you'll feel right at home here.
 The buttons and dials remained largely consistent over two decades.
 The card release door, mode dial, rear LCD and the way you format the card, were all firmly established here.
-The build quality and design are almost as top notch as pros from later models have come to expect.
+The build quality and design are almost as top-notch as pros from later models have come to expect.
 Yes, the resolution and dynamic range are poor by today's standards, but they're probably not as bad as you've come to assume from years and years of "improvements".

 It's obscure to think that something like the Nikon FM3A actually came out two years after the D1.
 Although this was actually a very advanced camera underneath (electronically & mechanically) it looks like something that would have come out many decades earlier.

-More D1 Shots
+More Squirrel Shots